-I was watching the famous Noam Chomsky debates on youtube today (they have more than a million views combined) with Dershowitz, Pearle, etc. and wondering what rhetorical devices Chomsky uses to make his opponents look like veritable fools! how does he do it? how can one man know so much?
+I was watching the famous Noam Chomsky debates on Youtube today (they have more than a million views combined) with Dershowitz, Pearle, etc. on the military, Palestine/Israel, etc. and wondering what rhetorical devices Chomsky uses to make his opponents look like veritable fools! how does he do it? how can one man know so much?

 - 10 years ago

 Third time you've posted this ... so you're not asking... you're looking to bash Israel & Jews on Shabbat.
 Got it.
 And FYI, it's against TOS.
 It also makes you're views & admires of Chomsky look not very good.

 As I say in my answer below - then you need to control, overwhelm... it comes from not having a valid point & having lack of interest in truthful arguments.

 To paste in my same answer again: